Resource: aws_instance#

 , disables the possibility to terminate an instance via API.ebs_block_device

 - (Optional) One or more configuration blocks with additional EBS block devices to attach to the instance.
-Block device configurations only apply on resource creation.
-See Block Devices below for details on attributes and drift detection.
-When accessing this as an attribute reference, it is a set of objects.ephemeral_block_device
+The structure of this block and details on drift detection are described below.
+When accessing this as an attribute reference, it is a set of objects.- Constraints: Block device configurations are applied only when the resource is created

 - (Optional) One or more configuration blocks to customize ephemeral volumes on the instance.
-See Block Devices below for details.
+The structure of this block is described below.
 When accessing this as an attribute reference, it is a set of objects.host_id

 - (Optional) The ID of the dedicated host that the instance will be assigned to.instance_initiated_shutdown_behavior

-- (Optional) Shutdown behavior for the instance.
-Valid values arestop
+- (Optional) Shutdown behavior for the instance.- Valid values:

 ,terminate